Coronavirus: information for students and staff

 The advice for our staff is to work from home as much as possible – with exceptions for our teaching and some of our research.

 Unfortunately, the number of cases has started rising once again this autumn, and coronavirus looks likely to be around for a while, but nonetheless the future looks brighter than it did at the start of the year: we now have effective vaccines and more and more people, young and old, are being vaccinated.
 This is an important development.

 The health and safety of our students and staff remains paramount in our buildings, so always do the the Corona Check before you come to the University.
 And 1.5m distancing remains important to prevent the transmission of Covid.

-We are impressed with your commitment, creativity, flexibility and solidarity.
-Behind the scenes work is underway on new solutions and adjustments to ensure that the teaching and research can continue where possible, be it online or offline.
-We are extremely proud of what we have all achieved together.
+Your commitment, creativity, flexibility and solidarity continue to impress us.
+Our staff are working hard on new solutions and measures to ensure that the teaching and research can continue where possible, be it online or offline.
+We are extremely proud of what everyone has achieved together.

 Hester Bijl (Rector Magnificus)

 Annetje Ottow (President)